| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 See the preprocessing vignette for more details.

-Note that if any values in outcome_colname
+Note that if any values in outcome_colname contain spaces, they will be

-converted to underscores for compatibility with caret
+converted to underscores for compatibility with caret.

 Zena Lapp, [email protected]